Overview

 Debugging

-Each request to the Shopmonkey API returns the following three HTTP headers to assist in debugging regional routing:
+Each request to the Shopmonkey API returns a unique request identifier in the HTTP headers to assist in debugging:

 • x-request-id: the unique id for the request